wayneeseguin/graft/docs/concepts/nested-expressions.md

 # Nested Expressions in graft

-> **Enhanced Parser Feature**: graft supports nesting operators within other operators, enabling powerful expression composition.
+> **Feature**: graft supports nesting operators within other operators, enabling powerful expression composition.

 ## Overview

-With the enhanced parser (default in v1.31.0+), you can use operators as arguments to other operators.
+You can use operators as arguments to other operators.
 This allows you to build complex expressions without intermediate variables.

 ## Basic Syntax